mountaineerbr/shellChatGPT/man/README.md

 Set an instruction text prompt.
 It may be a text file.

 **--time**, **--no-time**
-Insert the current date and time (timestamp) to the instruction prompt.
+Prepend the current date and time (timestamp) to the instruction prompt.

 **-t**, **--temperature** \[*VAL*\]
 Temperature value (cmpls/chat/stt), (0.0 - 2.0, stt 0.0 - 1.0).
 Def=*0*.